intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/how_to_use_benchmark_tool.md

 This page demonstrates how to use Chronos benchmark tool to benchmark forecasting performance on platforms.

 ## Basic Usage
-The benchmark tool is installed automatically when Chronos is installed using conda.
-To get preliminary knowledge of forecasting performance on platform, run benchmark tool with default options using following command:
+The benchmark tool is installed automatically when `bigdl-chronos` is installed.
+To get information about performance (currently for forecasting only) on the your own machine.

+Run benchmark tool with default options using following command:
 ```bash
 benchmark-chronos -l 96 -o 720
 ```